 My name is Fernando S. Gallegos and I am a fellow traveler, explorer, researcher, and photographer from San Jose, California.
 I’ve had a long passion for exploring mysterious legends, myths, and esoteric traditions centered around indigenous cultures.
-Growing up I immersed myself within the darkest corners of libraries reading esoteric books that gave me, Read More
+From filming legends of lost cities in the Amazon to building large-scale audiovisual productions for the latest, Read More

 “Paititi is there!” exclaimed Manuel, “We just need to continue following this trail!”

 How I ended up half way around the world a few weeks after the birth of my first child, searching for a lost city is beyond me.
 I knew the dangers involved, but like any foolish man, the thought of discovering something that could potentially change history drove me to the limits.

 We had come together for an expedition to look for any clues to validate an Incan presence in the jungles east of Cusco, Peru.
 Manuel Roque Prada, a former oil company contractor, had compiled locations of previous undiscovered archaeological sites for years.
 Whenever a surveying crew would come across a potential archaeological site he would mark down its location.
 Together we begun exchanging research.
 With the help of Charly Symond Pinares, an ex-military guide fluent in Quechua, we embarked to Hatun Q’eros in the high Andes in search of evidence leading to a route from Cusco, the center of the Incan empire, down into the Amarakaeri Communal Reserve below.